Hilda Petrini: Life and work

 Hilda Petrini belonged to a wealthy old merchant family of Italian descent in Stockholm.
-During her youth, Petrini was a skillful swimmer and for a time assisted Nancy Edberg who gave swimming lessons for Louise of the Netherlands and her daughter Louise of Sweden.
+During her youth, Petrini was a skilful swimmer and for a time assisted Nancy Edberg, who gave swimming lessons for Louise of the Netherlands and her daughter Louise of Sweden.

 Even as a young girl, her affinity for mechanics was noticeable.
 At that time [mechanics] was considered an unusual skill for a girl to master.
 Victor Söderberg, a manufacturer of chronometers, was at the family home on one occasion when he gave her some challenging mechanical exercises to do.
 Victor Söderberg was then amazed at the ease with which she completed them and immediately suggested that Hilda Petrini should train as a mechanic.
 In 1858, at the age of 20, she began her studies as a student in mechanics under chronometer watch maker Victor Söderberg and completed her apprenticeship with good results.
 For a time, she was the assistant manager of the Söderberg factory.